Kotlin/KEEP/proposals/stdlib/locale-agnostic-string-conversions.md

 * Deprecate existing function `Char.toTitleCase(): Char` and introduce `Char.titlecase(): Char` as a replacement

 By renaming the functions we get rid of Java legacy names.
-In Kotlin functions starting with preposition `to` convert receiver to instance of another type.
+In Kotlin functions starting with preposition `to` typically convert the receiver to an instance of another type.

 ## Dependencies